 Miss Isobel Travers and Miss Audrey Morphett bravely decided to start a school in the midst of an economic depression, during a time of ferment in the world of philosophy, government and schooling.
-They chose to call the School Fahan, after a small village in Northern Ireland, in honour of Miss Morphett's Irish heritage of which she was proud.
+They chose to call the School Fahan, after a small village in County Donegal, Ireland, in honour of Miss Morphett's Irish heritage of which she was proud.
 They decided that the new school should be just outside the city in a semi-rural area on a hill.
 This would allow it to have space, tranquility and vistas - aspects of Fahan that we cherish today and aspects of a school that they felt were vital.

 They decided too that the girls at Fahan should study Science and Drama and a wide range of other subjects that were not usually in the curriculum of all-girl schools.
 There was a reason for this.
 The founders wanted to provide an education that allowed graduates of Fahan to be known for what they had achieved not "who they were married to."